DexKit/trading-bot/README.md

 # DexKit Trading Bot (Work in Progress)

-"This repository contains a bot that utilizes the ZRX API to generate volume on decentralized exchanges.
+This repository contains a bot that utilizes the ZRX API to generate volume on decentralized exchanges.
 It can also be used by users to accumulate or sell one side during a defined time period, similar to a Dollar Cost Averaging (DCA) strategy.
-Additionally, the repository serves as a showcase for programmatically executing swaps."
+Additionally, the repository serves as a showcase for programmatically executing swaps.

 # Supported Chains